chinamike65/hugo-tuolesi/content/book3/book3en.md

 The practice method of contemplating the benefits of taking refuge

-In-depth contemplation of the eight merits and benefits of taking refuge are mentioned later, and persisting in practicing the four refuges every day will also greatly increase the confidence in the guru and the Three Jewels.
+In-depth contemplation of the eight merits and benefits of taking refuge are mentioned later, and persisting in practicing the Four Refuges every day will also greatly increase the confidence in the guru and the Three Jewels.

 Vows to never give up the practice of taking refuge in the Three Jewels